Renewable Generation Funds Grants available to not-for-profits

 To learn more about supporting LPEA’s Local Renewable Generation Fund, call 970.247.5786.

-LPEA, a Touchstone Energy Cooperative established in 1939, provides to its more than 30,000 consumer-members, with in excess of 42,000 meters, safe, reliable electricity at the lowest reasonable cost, while being environmentally responsible
+LPEA, a Touchstone Energy Cooperative celebrating 80 years in 2019, provides to its more than 30,000 members, with in excess of 43,000 meters, safe, reliable electricity at the lowest reasonable cost, while being environmentally responsible.

 Customers wishing to provide funding to local renewable resource generated power can select this option.
 Purchased blocks will be used to fund installation of solar PV panels for local educational, charitable, low-income and public safety purposes.
 It's an educational effort for our communities, and a step toward locally generated electricity.